Early acts of 50 famous musicians

 Kylie Minogue

-Australian pop sensation Kylie Minogue was first on the radar as a soap opera actress, playing Charlene on "Neighbors."
+Australian pop sensation Kylie Minogue was first on the radar as a soap opera actor, playing Charlene on "Neighbors."
 Her character's popularity was so pervasive that 20 million Australians tuned in to Charlene's wedding episode.
 Although her biggest U.S. hit was in the early 2000s, she had been releasing internationally charting records since the late '80s.

 Little Richard